JGcompu/JGcompu/_pages/about.md

 + Applied CNN algorithms to streamline the exploration of materials exhibiting notably clean Fermi surfaces, achieving an accuracy rate exceeding 90%.
 + Identified approximately 150 prospective material candidates from a pool of 2,000 entries within the 2Dmatpedia database, significantly accelerating the process of seeking novel topological materials.

-**Crystal graph convolutional neural networks for Prediction of superconductors**
+**Crystal Graph Convolutional Neural Networks for Prediction of Superconductors**
 Supervised by **Prof. Jing Wang**
 Sept.
 2023 – Present **Fudan University**
 + Constructed a training dataset comprising 1120 CIF structure files of superconducting materials along with their corresponding transition temperatures Tc , and this dataset is continuously expanding.